CLICK HERE FOR THE NEW 'GARDEN OF EADEN' WEBSITE

 Planting Tree Dahlias: Soil and Sun Considerations

 Soil for dahlias should be rich and moist but can range from sandy loam to slightly clay.
 Drainage is extremely important, as dahlias are sensitive to both too much and too little water.
-Consider adding perlite to your soil for improved drainage, especially if you live on the West Coast, where winters are particularly wet.
+Consider adding perlite or horticultural grit to your soil for improved drainage, especially if you live on the West Coast, where winters are particularly wet.
+Plant your tree between 8 and 12 inches deep, and mulch it heavily.

 Protecting Tree Dahlias: Pruning and Sheltering

-Although they like full sun, tree dahlias also need to be sheltered from wind—they’re bamboo-like stems are brittle and break fairly easily.
+Although they like full sun, tree dahlias also need to be sheltered from wind as their bamboo-like stems are brittle and break fairly easily.
 You may also need to stake the stems and tie every foot or so of growth, leaving the top few feet free.
-Pieces of nylon make great ties because they’ll stretch as the plant grows, unlike plastic or string, which may cut into the stem, causing damage.
+Pieces of nylon make great ties because they'll stretch as the plant grows, unlike plastic or string, which may cut into the stem, causing damage.

 .